MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-catalog-create.md

 ## Add resources to a catalog

 To include resources in an access package, the resources must exist in a catalog.
 The types of resources you can add are groups, applications, and SharePoint Online sites.
+The groups can be cloud-created Office 365 groups or cloud-created Azure AD security groups.
+The applications can be Azure AD enterprise applications, including both SaaS applications and your own applications federated to Azure AD.
+The sites can be SharePoint Online sites or SharePoint Online site collections.

 **Prerequisite role:** See [Roles to manage resources in a catalog](entitlement-management-delegate.md#roles-to-manage-resources-in-a-catalog)